top of page

 Details of training and coaching visits and progress are captured and stored in PSA’s cloud based, data base and these are used to inform reporting and decision making.

 Reporting on activities and outputs is undertaken monthly – these reports will also highlight risks and opportunities and well as progress according to budget.
-KPIs which are often reported include curriculum coverage and absenteeism.
-At the conclusion of a programme, participants who have submitted their portfolios of evidence will be presented with certificates of participation and their SACE points, at a ceremony organised to which family members are usually invited to attend.
+KPIs which are reported typically include school improvement plan completion, curriculum coverage and absenteeism.

 Sustainability is built into programmes through the involvement of Circuit Managers and Subject Advisors who are positioned to take the programme forward after PSA’s departure.

-PMDP REVIEWS
+REVIEWS

 bottom of page